 The vibrant tents of visiting scholars lend a carnival atmosphere to the awnings raised across the worksite.
 A horn blares from on high, and workers pause in their wood sawing and stone chipping to gather with the assembled scribes to watch as the keystone slots into place.
 A cheer erupts from the crowd now that the doorway to the great library stands open.
 Years from now, countless people will walk through the archway, unwitting of the efforts made to erect it, but for those gathered here today, the accomplishment feels momentous.

-dScryb provides Boxed Text—descriptions of places, monsters, spells, and other observations—meant to be read aloud by GMs to players.
+dScryb provides Boxed Text—descriptions of places, monsters, spells, items, characters, and other observations—meant to be read aloud by GMs to players.
 It is set in the world of epic fantasy, like many of your favorite RPGs.
-Good boxed text shows its subject by describing the sensory experience.
-And, it often sets the narrative tone, introduces the scene, and spotlights what is important.
+Great boxed text shows its subject by describing the sensory experience.
+And, it often sets the narrative tone, introduces the scene, and spotlights what may be important.

 Let dScryb’s award-winning writers and editors pore over every word of boxed text, freeing your creative energy and time for all the other aspects of planning and running the perfect adventure.

 dScryb often calls boxed text “scenes” because “boxed text” is a mass noun and not a count noun, and so referring to a specific quantity of “boxed text” can sound, well, funny...

 “I'm looking for some boxed text for a special occasion.
 Maybe something subterranean?”

 “Why yes!
 Right over here are three marvelous, uh, boxes of text... boxed texts... text boxes... scenes!”

 dScryb organizes scenes into Collections.
 All of the scenes in a collection have something essential in common.
 Right now, there are three collections (Places, Monsters, and Spells) with three more arriving shortly (Characters, Cartographer, and Items).